 Application security testing and assessment commonly occurs toward the end of the standard software development life cycle (SDLC).
 During this time, code reviews and penetration tests are done to ensure no security flaws or bugs are found in the application before it moves on to production.
 As much as penetration testing and code reviews are an important part of any application’s security process, they are typically done too late.

 To truly develop secure applications, security must be ingrained into every phase of the SDLC.
 Since the beginning of software development, application security has mostly been disjointed from security, creating one of the biggest challenges in information security as a whole.
-Tanya Janca, a software developer with more than 15 years of experience, knows this best.
+Tanya Janca, with more than 20 years of experience working in the IT, knows this best.

 We had a chance to chat with Tanya about her background, how she shifted her mindset from builder to breaker, why you should never go with the top answer on StackOverflow, what being in the hardcore punk scene taught her about infosec, and more.